 Planning your ad campaign

-Bear in mind that timing can be an important part of a successful advertising campaign.
-You usually need to repeat your ads regularly to achieve long-term objectives such as raising awareness of your company.
+Bear in mind that timing is an important element of a successful advertising campaign.
+You usually need to repeat your ads regularly to achieve long-term objectives such as raising awareness of your business.

 Understanding which messages and which media work best will help you ensure that your next advertising campaign is even more successful.